PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 guix package -i bwa -p ~/opt/cwl
 ```

-And then we got a different error
+And then we got a different error from bwa:

     [E::bwa_idx_load_from_disk] fail to locate the index files